emleddin/comp-chem-website/pages/general_info/what-to-ask-for-grad-school.md

 ---

 ## PI-Specific {#ask-PI}

+{% include note.html content="PI stands for Principal Investigator.
+They are your graduate advisor (aka boss).
+The term comes from grants and funding--the PI is the lead researcher on those applications.
+A __major__ component of the application process is finding a person that you want to work for over the next 2-5+ years." %}

 * What kind of lab management style do you have?
 Hands-on?
 Hands-off?
 Do you have group meetings?
 Do you have one-on-one meetings?
 * How often do you travel?